Ďă¸ŰÁůşĎ˛ĘĽ´Ę±żŞ˝±

 The Caribbean coast is dotted with mud volcanoes that develop over pressurized pockets of natural-forming hydrocarbons.
 Instead of lava, the craters ooze warm mineral-rich mud with therapeutic qualities for the skin and body.
 Enterprising locals have turned some of these geologic wonders into tourist attractions – the most famous of which is the Volcán de Lodo El Totumo, located midway between Cartagena and Barranquilla.

-For COP$20,000, you’ll climb a rickety staircase to the top of the 50-foot-high dirt cone, then climb into its crater and float in a vat of buoyant, pudding-like gray sludge.
-For a tip, a mud-splattered attendant will give you a rubdown and take photos, before wedging you between a sea of other tightly packed, mud-covered bodies.
-When you’ve had enough, you emerge looking like a cement statue until washing off in the nearby lagoon with the help of an attendant, who indiscriminately splashes your entire body with buckets full of water.
+For COP$15,000, you’ll climb a rickety staircase to the top of the 50ft-high dirt cone, then climb into its crater and float in a vat of buoyant, pudding-like gray sludge.
+For a small tip, a mud-splattered attendant will give you a rubdown and take photos, before wedging you between a sea of other tightly packed, mud-covered bodies.
+When you’ve had enough, you'll emerge looking like a cement statue before washing off in the nearby lagoon with the help of an attendant, who indiscriminately splashes your entire body with buckets full of water.

 Tours to the Volcán de Lodo El Totumo usually include a stop at the Salinas de Galerazamba – salt mines found on the Caribbean coast just 15 minutes away.
 From December to April, the sea develops a pinkish hue as the water evaporates in the dry season.
 The high salinity and the presence of microscopic organisms contribute to the intensity of the color.
 It’s great for photography but not for swimming.